Reviews You Can Rely On

 Credit: Kyle Hameister

-The specific shape of a blade and the grind of its edge also dictate the tasks a particular knife is aimed to perform best on.
+The specific shape of a blade and the grind of its edge also dictate the tasks a particular knife is best suited to perform.
 The blade of the hybrid tactical Kershaw Blur Glassbreaker is sharpened to a steeper angle for excellent wedging properties, for example.
 On the other hand, the Victorinox Classic SD's tiny blade starts thin and is sharpened thinner, making for a very sharp yet fragile edge.
 The CRKT Drifter, Opinel No. 8, Benchmade Bugout, and Petzl Spatha are similarly slender.

 pocket knife - the nitro-v steel alloy used on the civivi elementum ii is one of...